ctb/titus-blog/src/2017-binder-workshop.md

   container.

-All of this is (currently) done without authentication or payment of any type, which makes it a truly zero configuration/single-click experience for the user.
+All of this is (currently) done without authentication or payment of any time, which makes it a truly zero configuration/single-click experience for the user.

+Just as important, the binder infrastructure is meant to be widely distributed, reusable, and hackable open source tech that supports multiple deployments and customization!

 ## The workshop!